rhymix/rhymix/README.md

 Rhymix is a content management system (CMS) for everyone who wants to create independent homepages to express themselves and build their communities easily and freely.

-Rhymix is a fork project of [XpressEngine](https://www.xpressengine.com) version 1.8 and is a free software that anyone can use for free and participate in.
+Rhymix is a fork of [XpressEngine](https://www.xpressengine.com) version 1.8 and is free software that anyone can use for free and participate.

 Rhymix is a combination of "rhyme" in the sense of "making a poem, adjusting the sound", and "remix" in the sense of "combining, changing".
-Rhymix cheers everyone who freely creates and/or assembles new things in the Internet space by combining various softwares and contents.
+Rhymix cheers everyone who freely creates and/or assembles new things in the Internet space by combining various software and contents.

 ### Development Direction